azizbozkurt/Backup_script/README.md

 #### You can now test if the script work well.

-#### To make the script run by automatically at a certain time, "cron can be used".
+#### To make the script run automatically at a certain time, "cron can be used".
 #### Cron is a daemon which executes scheduled commands in Bash.
 6.Edit the crontable with the command "sudo crontab -e".